-Beginning with the fall 2015 semester, students who earn a semester grade point average of 3.33 or better, based on seven or more graded credits, are placed on the Dean's List/Honor Roll that semester.
+Students who earn a semester grade point average of 3.33 or better, based on seven or more graded credits, are placed on the Dean's List/Honor Roll that semester.
 Students so honored receive a letter from the President and Dean of the law school and a notation on their transcripts.
 First year students are eligible for this honor contingent on meeting the above criteria.